 Prostate cancer depends on testosterone to grow.
 Drugs that stop the testes making testosterone can slow or stop the growth of prostate cancer cells.

-Degarelix works by blocking gonadatrophin releasing hormone receptors in the pituitary gland in the brain.
+Degarelix works by blocking gonadotrophin releasing hormone receptors in the pituitary gland in the brain.
 The pituitary gland then stops producing luteinising hormone.
-The lutenising hormone is then not available to trigger the testes to make testosterone.
+The luteinising hormone is then not available to trigger the testes to make testosterone.

 How you have degarelix